 - has one function that all derived buttons must also have (

 MainWindowas an argument.

 RightButton are the derived

 Buttons.
-They inherit from both our interface as well as the top-level
+They inherit from the interface—

 The rules regarding inheritance in D are: